 Jonathan has more than 30 years of experience in environmental law research.
 Over these years, he has addressed such research themes as climate change mitigation and adaptation, greenhouse gas emissions trading, climate litigation, coastal adaptation, climate engineering, climate change and armed conflicts, climate change and biodiversity, carbon farming, climate change and food security, environmental justice, human rights and the environment, the anthropocene, nature conservation law (especially EU Wild Birds and Habitats Directives, Wetlands Convention), the precautionary principle, codification of environmental law, globalisation and the environment, corporate social responsibility and environmental law, the role of civil society in sustainable development law, transboundary cooperation.

-Jonathan curently is an extraordinary professor at the North West University School of Law (South Africa) and a fellow at the Sustainability College Bruges (Belgium).
+Jonathan currently is an extraordinary professor at the North West University and at the University of the Western Cape (South Africa) and a fellow at the Sustainability College Bruges (Belgium)

 Other examples of major collaborations:

 Legal Forum on Climate Change Adaptation (2011-2019): Universities of Leuven, Malta, Maastricht (METRO), Madrid (IE), Insubria, Utrecht (UCWOSL), Imperial College London

 Legal framework for carbon farming (2016-2017): University of Sydney (ACCEL)